Low-rank statistical finite elements for scalable model-data synthesis: Case studies

 \section{Case studies}

-We demonstrate the methodology on three RD examples.
-The first is a verification of the method on a 1D example of cell reaction-diffusion, using the experimental data of~\cite{simpsonPracticalParameterIdentifiability2020}, and shows a coherent synthesis of data with a prior physical model.
+The methodology is demonstrated on three RD examples.
+The first is a verification of the method on a 1D example of cell RD, using the experimental data of~\cite{simpsonPracticalParameterIdentifiability2020}, and shows a coherent synthesis of data with a prior physical model.
 It also confirms that the low-rank filter accurately reproduces the full-rank filter, with relative errors of $\order(10^{-6})$ for the mean, and $\order(10^{-4})$ for the variance.

-The next two examples are in 2D, using the Oregonator~\cite{fieldOscillationsChemicalSystems1972,tysonTargetPatternsRealistic1980} model of reaction-diffusion, with misspecificied initial conditions.
+The next two examples are in 2D, using the Oregonator RD model~\cite{fieldOscillationsChemicalSystems1972,tysonTargetPatternsRealistic1980}, with misspecificied initial conditions.
 The first 2D example demonstrates that observations of a single component of the system can correct for misspecification on the unobserved component.
 The second 2D example studies the affect of increasing the mismatch variance $\rho$ on filter performance and also shows scalability, using a state dimension of $n_u = 132,098$.
 Conditioning on data corrects for misspecification, and in both cases statFEM recovers the underlying data generating process to relative errors of $\order(10^{-2})$.
-In these examples, running the full-rank filter is prohibitively expensive, so we also use the so-called effective rank of $\hat{\mb{L}}_n$ as a measure for filter performance.
+In these examples, running the full-rank filter is prohibitively expensive, so we also use the effective rank of $\hat{\mb{L}}_n$ as a measure for filter performance.

 The supplement contains two additional studies, which discuss the parameter estimation methodology, and a case of catastrophic filter divergence, respectively.
 Code to run all examples is available on a public GitHub repository~\footnote{Available at \url{https://github.com/connor-duffin/low-rank-statfem}.}, with all finite element discretisations done in \texttt{Fenics}~\cite{loggAutomatedSolutionDifferential2012}.